torvalds/linux/Documentation/locking/ww-mutex-design.rst

   transaction would likely make the transaction end up in a situation where it would have to back off again.

-  In general, not much contention is expected.
+  In general, analt much contention is expected.
 The locks are typically used to serialize access to resources for devices, and optimization focus should therefore be directed towards the uncontended cases.